-In recent years, the popularity of traversing Spain by rail has soared, giving rise to a number of specialist train operators, the most prominent being FEVE.
-They offer train journeys in a very similar environment to the Orient Express, giving passengers the opportunity to explore Spain in luxury and comfort.
-You’ll travel in regal style in 14 period carriages, built between the 1900s-1930s, that have since been lovingly restored, effortlessly merging rail tradition with the modern amenities that today’s traveler expects.
-For explorers considering this delightful option of travelling through Spain by rail, here is a guide to our two favourite train journeys available this year for food, wine and culture lovers:
+In recent years, the popularity of traversing Spain by rail has soared, giving rise to several specialist train operators, the most prominent being FEVE.
+They offer train journeys in a very similar environment to the Orient Express, allowing passengers to explore Spain in luxury and comfort.
+You’ll travel in regal style in 14-period carriages, built between the 1900s-1930s, that have since been lovingly restored, effortlessly merging rail tradition with the modern amenities that today’s traveler expects.
+For explorers considering this delightful option of traveling through Spain by rail, here is a guide to our two favorite train journeys available this year for food, wine, and culture lovers:

 El Transcantabrico – Santiago de Compostela to San Sebastian

-Arguably Spain’s most famous historical rail journey, El Transcantabrico is a very special experience indeed; passengers spend eight spectacular days meandering along the scenery of northern Spain while taking in Galicia, Cantabria, Asturias and finally, the Basque country.
+Arguably, Spain’s most famous historical rail journey, El Transcantabrico, is an exceptional experience indeed; passengers spend eight spectacular days meandering along with the scenery of northern Spain while taking in Galicia, Cantabria, Asturias, and finally, the Basque country.
 There are plenty of opportunities for sight-seeing, as well as sampling the local food & wine of so-called ‘Green Spain,’ which has always been one of our favorite regions.

 All this exploring is bound to work up an appetite.
 Luckily, Oviedo boasts some of the region’s best tapas bars and restaurants.
 A local specialty is Fabada: a savory stew combining pork and beans.
-Fava beans are simmered with salt pork and Morcilla (black sausage) to simple but delicious effect.
-Wash it down with a glass of Rioja; although Asturias is not known for winemaking plenty of superb bottles from nearby Rioja and Navarra are readily available.
+Fava beans are simmered with salt pork and Morcilla (black sausage) to delicious but straightforward effect.
+Wash it down with a glass of Rioja; although Asturias is not known for winemaking, plenty of superb bottles from nearby Rioja and Navarra are readily available.

 San Sebastian Bay

-The journey ends in the Basque country, famous for its unique language, dramatic coastal scenery, Txacoli wine and some of the best gastronomy in Europe.
+The journey ends in the Basque Country, famous for its unique language, dramatic coastal scenery, Txacoli wine, and some of Europe’s best gastronomy.
 Gloriously situated on a shell-shaped bay, San Sebastian or Donostia in Basque, is the most elegant and chic resort in Spain.
-During the day explore the Parte Vieja and get to grips with Pintxos – Basque Tapas – before enjoying a top-flight gourmet experience at the 2 Michelin-starred Arzak.
-Trust us, you’ll be ending this magical train journey on a unbeatable note.
+During the day, explore the Parte Vieja and get to grips with Pintxos – Basque Tapas – before enjoying a top-flight gourmet experience at the 2 Michelin-starred Arzak.
+Trust us; you’ll be ending this magical train journey on an unbeatable note.